* Euro wallows near 6-week lows versus dollar

 “Therefore it will have to keep sending a steady message, saying it will ease a step at a time.
 The various ECB officials will also have to march in unison and convey the same message, especially with the dollar also showing signs of weakness,” he said.

-The dollar slipped 0.1 percent to 101.85 yen after losing 0.35 percent on Wednesday, tracking the fall in Treasury yields.
+The dollar slipped 0.1 percent to 101.80 yen after losing 0.35 percent on Wednesday on the back of the fall in Treasury yields.

 The British pound was also in the spotlight after it slumped overnight when the Bank of England surprised markets by saying it had no plans for tightening monetary policy in the near term.

-The BOE said Britain's economic recovery remained in its early stages, although it noted a strong bounce-back in the job market and lowered its forecast for unemployment over the next couple of years.
+The BOE said Britain’s economic recovery remained in its early stages, noting a strong bounce-back in the job market and lowered its forecast for unemployment for the next couple of years.

-Against the pound, the euro traded at 81.80 pence, after rebounding on Wednesday from a 16-month low of 81.26 pence.
+Against the pound, the euro traded at 81.81 pence , after rebounding on Wednesday from a 16-month low of 81.26 pence.